SmartAQnet/smartAQnet.github.io/_posts/en/2020-08-25-update-concluding-event.md

 tags: [Feinstaub, Augsburg]
 ---
 -----------------------------------------------------------------------------
-Concluding events of the project „Smart Air Quality Network” (SAQN), funded by the German Federal Ministry of Transport and Digital Infrastructure - Bundesministerium für Verkehr und digitale Infrastruktur (BMVI) under grant no. 19F2003B <https://www.smartaq.net>
+Concluding events of the project „Smart Air Quality Network” (SAQN), funded by the German Federal Ministry of Transport and Digital Infrastructure - Bundesministerium für Verkehr und digitale Infrastruktur (BMVI) under grant no. 19F2003B

 **23 - 24 September 2020**

-**Technical basics:** Participation in the workshop, symposium and meeting of the Advisory Board will be organised via MS-Teams and also in the UA in the rooms 203 (laptop), 202 (PC) and foyer (laptop).
-The number of guests in these rooms is depending from the regulations of the UA.
-Demonstrations of measurements and applications in front of the UA at the LÜB station Königsplatz are organised for citizen and recorded by a team of the company Grandel Event & Medientechnik (camera, video, sound).
-A record of all events will be produced and uploaded to the internet page of the concluding events, which will be provided at the home page of the Augsburg administration.
+**Technical basics:** Participation in the workshop, symposium and meeting of the Advisory Board will be organised via MS-Teams and also in the Umweltamt Augsburg in the rooms 203 (laptop), 202 (PC) and foyer (laptop).
+The number of guests in these rooms is depending on the regulations of the Umweltamt.
+Demonstrations of measurements and applications in front of the Umweltamt at the LÜB station Königsplatz are organised for citizen and recorded by a team of the company Grandel Event & Medientechnik (camera, video, sound).
+A record of all events will be produced and uploaded to the internet page of the concluding events, which will be provided at the homepage of the Umweltamt Augsburg administration.

-# 1. Day User-relevant final SAQN project event (in German)
+# Day 1: User-relevant final SAQN project event (in German)

-*Talks as well as demonstrations of measurements and applications for the citizen of Augsburg, local policymakers, environmental departments of German cities
+*Talks and demonstrations of measurements and applications for the citizen of Augsburg, local policymakers, environmental departments of German cities*
-Objectives:* Citizen Science - Education – Face to face encounter – Orientation Continuation of the internal SAQN workshop on 07 May 2018
+Objectives: Citizen Science - Education – Face to face encounter – Orientation Continuation of the internal SAQN workshop on 07 May 2018

 * 09:00 – 13:00 Moderation Thomas Gratza, UA